Sustainable Development Goals

 Pay and Benefits: Guaranteeing Equitable Salary and Assistance Benefits:

-Salary Structure and Equal Pay: In line with SDG 8's need for decent employment, Integral University maintains equitable and open compensation structures that are based on performance, experience, and qualifications.
-The university's focus on diversity and fairness is further reinforced by its commitment to gender pay equity.
+Salary Structure and Equal Pay: In alignment with SDG 8’s emphasis on decent work, Integral University upholds fair and transparent compensation systems determined by performance, experience, and qualifications.
+The institution’s dedication to diversity and equality is further demonstrated through its strong commitment to ensuring gender pay equity.

-Benefits for Employees: Integral University provides a full range of benefits, such as health insurance, paid time off, housing support, and transportation.
-By providing flexible work schedules and emphasising employee well-being, IU supports SDG 8's emphasis on creating a safe and encouraging work environment.
+Benefits for Employees: Integral University offers a comprehensive range of benefits, including health insurance, paid leave, housing assistance, and transportation facilities.
+By promoting flexible work arrangements and prioritizing employee well-being, IU aligns with SDG 8’s focus on fostering a safe, supportive, and motivating work environment.

-Bonuses, academic incentives , and employee recognition programs that commemorate achievements are all part of IU's rewards system, which promotes motivation and job satisfaction.
-This is in line with the objectives of fostering a work environment that honours employee contributions and productive employment.
+Bonuses, academic incentives , and employee recognition programs that celebrate accomplishments are an integral part of IU’s reward system, designed to enhance motivation and job satisfaction.
+This approach aligns with the goal of nurturing a workplace culture that values employee contributions and encourages productive employment.

 Employment Practice: Unions

-Procedure for Separation: Maintaining Transparency and Respect: Integral University has a methodical separation procedure that upholds fairness, transparency, and dignity.
-Employees who leave the institution for whatever reason—retirement, resignation, or termination—are given the chance to participate in an exit interview.
-IU supports SDG 8's ideals of integrity and fair treatment by appreciating the experiences and opinions of every employee.
+Procedure for Separation: Maintaining Transparency and Respect: Integral University follows a well-defined separation process that maintains fairness, openness, and respect.
+Employees leaving the university whether due to retirement, resignation, or termination are provided the opportunity to take part in an exit interview.
+By recognizing and valuing each employee’s feedback and experiences, IU reinforces the principles of integrity and fair treatment in support of SDG 8.

 Employment Policy on Discrimination

-Integral University has formulated a Employment policy on discrimination. https://www.iul.ac.in/IQAC/Inclusive-Equitable-Practices-Policy.aspx
+Integral University has formulated a Employment policy on discrimination.
+(In-place since 2020, Last Reviewed/ Revised in 2024, Next schedule review in 2027), https://www.iul.ac.in/IQAC/Inclusive-Equitable-Practices-Policy.aspx

 Employment Policy: Modern Slavery

-Integral University has formulated a Employment policy modern slavery. https://www.iul.ac.in/IQAC/Inclusive-Equitable-Practices-Policy.aspx
+Integral University has formulated a Employment policy modern slavery.
+(In-place since 2020, Last Reviewed/ Revised in 2024, Next schedule review in 2027),https://www.iul.ac.in/IQAC/Inclusive-Equitable-Practices-Policy.aspx

 Employment Practice: Equivalent Rights Outsourcing